itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 npm i -D @types/http-errors
 ```

 The advantage of using this package is when we are creating a http error using http-errors package, both error message and the status are passed inside the error object we created.
+(Previously when using Error() to create an error we only passed the error message)